ChrstphrHll/npc_gen/students/Ljuk Vulkor.md

   int: 13
   str: 11
   wis: 7
-track: Assault
-trait: I watch over my friends as if they were a litter of newborn pups.
-trait1: Mystical
-trait2: Negligent
 year: 2
+guild: Elkenval
+partyID: 84
 ---
 # Ljuk Vulkor
 ---
 ### Description
 - 2nd year Dwarf Sorcerer in Elkenval
-- curly lighter blonde hair that's loose around the shoulders, Blue eyes, and Tan skin
+- curly lighter blonde hair that's loose around the shoulders, Pale Gray eyes, and Tan skin
 - Is Mystical and Negligent, and has Teamwork as their ideal

 ### Organizations